 After the fifth decompression visit, patient treatment is re-evaluated to determine how many, if any, decompressions are necessary.

-Candidates for Spinal Decompression Therapy are first given the opportunity to experience the minimal constraints of the procedure prior to making any decision to starting the procedure.
+Candidates for Spinal Decompression Therapy are first given the opportunity to experience the minimal constraints of the procedure prior to making any decision to start the procedure.

 There are many different types of Spinal Decompression Systems.
 All successfully create a negative gravity at the disc level.
 The most well-known is the DRX9000.
 However, with some of the newer and more sophisticated tables, patients can now be treated facing upward or downward while incorporating 54 table positions.